 While it's becoming more common for people to purchase cars in the $30,000 and above range, it's still important to consider whether this is a price you can afford.
 Depending on the type of finance you choose, you will need to consider not only the cost of the car but also the interest rate and fees you'll need to repay.

 Factor this in with the running costs of the car to see if it will be affordable on your budget.
-This includes the cost of fuel, parking, insurance, registration as well as the cost of servicing.
-It adds up to own a vehicle.
+This includes the cost of fuel, parking, insurance and registration as well as the cost of servicing.
+It adds up to own and run a vehicle.

 $30,000 car loan comparison

 - Secured car loan.
 This car loan uses the vehicle you buy as security for the loan.
 You benefit from a lower rate as there is less risk to the lender.
 Rates for these loans start from around 5% p.a. and can go up to 13% p.a.